 We might think that building a “sexy” product (e.g. chatbots or blockchain) will provide value without having validated with the customer.

-Or, we might think that we know our customer already, and so we create a roadmap based on imagined personas with no evidence to back them.
+Or, we might think that we know our customers already, and so we create a roadmap based on imagined personas with no evidence to back them.

 Or, the market and competitive landscape might change on us, and we’re operating off of outdated information that causes us to provide stale products of little value.

-Or, we might forget that our customer and our user are different audiences, and that we need to satisfy them both.
+Or, we might forget that our customers and our user are different audiences and that we need to satisfy them both.
 This happens most commonly in B2B (business to business), B2B2C (business to business to consumer), and marketplace products.

 What Is Value?